kedwards-io/terraform-beginner-bootcamp-2023/journal/week0.md

 #### Terraform Init

-At the start of a new terraform project we will run `terraform init` to download the binaries for the terraform providers that we'll use in this project.
+At the start of a new terraform project, we will run `terraform init` to download the binaries for the terraform providers that we'll use in this project.

 #### Terraform Plan

 `terraform plan`

-This will generate out a changeset about the state of our intrastructure and what will be changed.
+This will generate a changeset about the state of our infrastructure and what will be changed.

-We can ouput this changeset ie. "plan" to be passed to an apply, but often you can just ignore outputting.
+We can output this changeset ie. "plan" to be passed to an apply, but often you can just ignore outputting.

 #### Terraform Apply